samus9001/Cost-Of-Tile-Exercise/README.md

 ### Getting Started

-To use the program run the CostOfTile.exe file then follow the prompts.
+To use the program download the bin.zip file from the Releases page, then run the CostOfTile.exe file then follow the prompts.
 When entering a number press Enter key afterwards.